-You can accept financial support to cover the cost of taking part in special events like national or international trade fairs (where offered).

-Selling a service as a trade for money, such as being paid to advertise is allowed.
+- You can accept financial support to cover the registration fee (Scotland only) and for taking part in special events like national or international trade fairs. - Selling a service as a trade for money, such as being paid to advertise is allowed.
 The amount you receive should be fair for the service you provide.
 You should list the payment you receive in your records and receipts.